 Churchill in 2021 would be unusual for our team in several aspects, including: five active research projects scheduled to take place during our busy outreach season; three new buildings in Churchill to work from; several new team members; and the continued uncertainty around the pandemic.
 As usual, our team was more than up to the task.
 Even while handling the logistics of outreach efforts related to our new interpretive center, Polar Bear Cams, and live broadcasts, we managed to continue testing our SpotterRF bear-detection radar and also piloted studies of three new radar-detection systems, each offering a unique aspect to our “detect and protect” conflict-reduction efforts.
 We also furthered our research into the effectiveness of synthetic aperture radar (SAR) to detect denning polar bears under the snow.

-This was our first full year of utilizing the new Mars Arctic Research Center, a generous and beautifully designed gift from the Mars family to support our staff lodging needs and provide us with office space and flexible areas for meals and small gatherings.
+This was our first full year of utilizing the new Mars Arctic Research & Conservation Centre, a generous and beautifully designed gift from the Mars family to support our staff lodging needs and provide us with office space and flexible areas for meals and small gatherings.
 We were also able to acquire an adjacent property that once housed the old cable television company.
 We transformed the small, simple building into a full workshop space and broadcast studio, giving us three separate living and working areas all within easy walking distance of each other—and greatly simplifying our day-to-day lives while in Churchill.

 Following three consecutive years of historically normal weather, with snow falling in October and the Hudson Bay ice freezing in early November, 2021 was a return to the “new normal” of delayed freeze-ups.
 Arriving in mid-October, I was greeted with beautiful autumn weather and fall tundra colors.
 Ponds and lakes were mostly ice-free through early November and precipitation was either cold rain or wet, melting snow through October.
 Air and sea surface temperatures were above normal well into November, with no shore fast ice at all when I departed on November 12th, nor any visible ice in greater Hudson Bay on the satellite-based ice maps.